-As a volunteer, you could spread the word about our services, use your lived experience to support someone through a tough time, or play a crucial role in making our service more accessible.
+As a volunteer, you could help people know more about our services, use your lived experience to support someone, or play a crucial role in making our service more accessible.

 What do we look for in our volunteers?

 For most roles, you’ll need to have at least 2 hours per week to spare, and you’ll need to be able to commit to volunteering for at least 6 months.
-You will also need to be over 18 years old to volunteer in these roles.
+You also need to be over 18 years old to volunteer.

 What do you get from volunteering with us?